 If you’re enduring chronic pain with no relief from oral medications, you may benefit from pain pump therapy.
-At Advanced Spine and Pain, the doctors are extensively trained in pain management techniques and are the only providers in the area to offer pain pump treatment.
+At Advanced Spine and Pain Center, the doctors are extensively trained in pain management techniques and are the only providers in the area to offer pain pump treatment.
 Schedule a consultation in one of the pain management facilities in Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area to learn more about pain pump services for chronic pain relief

 A pain pump, or intrathecal drug delivery implantation, is a device that delivers pain medications directly into your cerebrospinal fluid.
 This fluid surrounds your spinal cord and contains a large number of pain receptors.
 Your doctor provides a small amount of medication through a catheter placed directly into the liquid to alleviate pain quickly and efficiently.

 Your doctor may recommend a pain pump if other therapies have failed to control your pain.
 They may use this treatment to manage your pain without reliance on substantial amounts of oral pain medication.

 If you’re diagnosed with a chronic or degenerative spine condition or have an injury that causes chronic pain, your doctor may recommend pain pump treatment.

 Pain pumps effectively resolve pain for conditions like:

 Advanced Spine and Pain Center doctors are the only providers in Northern Virginia and Maryland offering pain pump treatments.
 They receive highly specialized training to administer pain pump treatments safely and ensure successful result.

 You first undergo a trial period to ensure the pain pump works for your pain relief needs.
 Before the trial begins, you need to reduce your current intake of medication by at least 50%.
 Your doctor helps you plan for this reduction in advance.